mozilla/solitude/docs/topics/zippy.rst

         response contents for more information.

     :param id: the primary key of the resource.
-    :param name: name of the product.
-    :param resource_name: the name of the resource.
-    :param resource_uri: the URI of the resource.
-    :param seller_id: uuid of the seller.
     :param seller_product: URI of the generic product.
     :param seller_reference: URI of the reference seller.
+    :param reference: the contents of the response from the reference server.
+    :param reference > external_id: the external id.
+    :param reference > name: name of the product.
+    :param reference > resource_name: the name of the resource.
+    :param reference > resource_uri: the URI of the resource.
+    :param reference > seller_id: uuid of the seller.
-    :param status: status of the product.
+    :param reference > status: status of the product.
-    :param uuid: the uuid of the product.
+    :param reference > uuid: the uuid of the product.

     Example successful product creation: